 Julia Morgan lives in Victoria.
 Her journey began with her own son, who was non-verbal and diagnosed as severely autistic and is now an outgoing, talkative and confident little boy, a transformation that Julia credits to the horses because learning to connect with his environment more like a horse would.
 The connections between her son and horses inspired her to start the barn school.
 So, she can help the non-verbal students through the barn school.

 Camosun Innovates Augmented Reality Product Design Review System (ARPDRS) is to improve the current prototyping process.
 Enabling Camosun Innovates to prototype in the digital domain.
-The project will design and develop two applications for this purpose: the first will handle file conversion and the second will display the end result in the Microsoft Hololens.
+The project will design and develop a Hololens application for this purpose.

 Code Orchestra has the pleasure of working with Smart Controller Inc to develop a temperature control system to be utilized by breweries around Victoria.
 The idea began as a passion project for the sponsor Mike Cowland and he has begun the process of making it a marketable product.

 In order for restaurants to succeed they need to ensure that they are keeping proper records of inventory, sales, and expenses.
 Current commercial options are complicated, expensive, and time- consuming.
 This leads to many people resorting to excel or other makeshift management systems.
 This is why Dirk Britton, our sponsor, is hoping to address these issues by streamlining the management process as much as possible through the web application he made called DarkBlack.
 Our project is to add a feature to this application that makes it even more complete and more helpful to its users.